U-C-S/Hurl/README.md

 - [.NET 6.0](https://dot.net) , [C#](https://dotnet.microsoft.com/languages/csharp) and [WPF](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf)
 - [WPF UI](https://github.com/lepoco/wpfui)

-## Building from Source (OUTDATED)
+## Building from Source

-- Install Visual Studio 2022 in your Windows with .NET Desktop Development workload
+- Install Inno Setup and Visual Studio 2022 in your Windows with .NET Desktop Development workload
 - After Cloning the Repo, Open the solution file `./Hurl.sln` in Visual Studio
-- In Debug / Release mode, Run the `Hurl.BrowserSelector` Project and compiled executables can be found in `App/bin/*`
+- In Debug / Release mode, Run the `Hurl.BrowserSelector` Project (Publish the executables to `./_Publish/*` for the installer script usage)
 - Install Inno Setup, Open the `Utils/installer.iss` script in it and Compile it to create the Installer (output in the same directory)

 or Simply use the Build Script from `Utils/build.ps1` to build the Application in release mode and successively build the installer.